JieyuWu/ToyotaMod/SSH.md

 # Before You Start
 1. Ensure SSH is on in the settings of your comma two.
 Found in `Settings -> Developer -> Enable SSH`
 2. If you have entered a GitHub username in `Settings -> Developer -> GitHub Username` you must use the private key of a public key saved in your GitHub settings, see [ssh.comma.ai](https://ssh.comma.ai/) for details.
 It is highly recommended that new users **not** enter a GitHub Username.
+3. Assuming you are using a GitHub Username to SSH, make sure you follow the steps [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh): to create and test your SSH keys.

 Table of Contents
 =================